-Proposed in the 2020 Sedona Area Transit Implementation Plan and launched in 2022, the new Sedona Trailhead Shuttle serves five trailheads from three park and ride locations, and has seen a 23% increase in use from 2022-2023.
+The first phase of the City's transit program was launched in 2022.
+The Sedona Trailhead Shuttle serves five trailheads from three park-and-ride locations and saw a 23% increase in use from 2022 to 2023.
 The trailhead shuttles have markedly reduced traffic and parking congestion at these trailheads and nearby neighborhoods.
-The Verde Shuttle continues to provide service between Cottonwood and Sedona.
-Sedona's on demand transit service ("micro-transit" or Sedona Shuttle Connect) is also set to begin in 2024.
+In addition, the established Verde Shuttle provides service between Cottonwood and Sedona.
+Sedona's next endeavor is an on-demand transit service ("micro-transit" or Sedona Shuttle Connect) set to begin in 2024.